 What is Individualism?

 Individualism is a social theory that’s based on the idea that every individual should have the freedom to think and act independently without societal or government intervention.
-Some people take individualism as an egoistic or self-centred notion because they think that it destroys the shared values of society.
+Some people take individualism as an egoistic or self-centered notion because they think that it destroys the shared values of society.

 How Nationalism Destroys Individualism